Hike to Jungle Rivers & Waterfalls on La Coca Trail

 Waterfall along La Coca Trail

 I agree with all of these points, so I would NEVER suggest anyone go off the trail.
 At around half way through, we heard and saw glimpses of waterfalls in the distance, off the trail.
 They are beautiful.
-I wouldn’t suggest trying to go see them so you may get hurt/lost.
+I wouldn’t suggest trying to go see them as you may get hurt/lost.
 Speaking with a Forest representative, they have to send “Search and Rescue” teams out to this trail all the time because people go off trail and can’t make it back for some reason.

 Tips, Notes & Other Important Things